Keynotes • March 15, 2018

 His perceived omnipotence seems like magical powers to the baby.
 “Wow, I can cause things to happen just with a thought.
 I’m hungry, waah!
 Oh, this delicious milk!”
 Or he has a certain look like – which is when he’s pooing.
 And then magically, it comes out, “Woah, look at that!
 It’s crazy!”
 And babies have no fear around their poop.
-This gets later socialized to us as part of our feel of [INAUDIBLE 00:22:43], kind of a fear of death and also socialization.
+This gets later socialized to us as part of our fear of anality, kind of a fear of death and also socialization.

 So then his poop gets cleaned.
 It’s amazing.
 All of these giants, I control them with a mere thought or a look!
 It’s incredible.
 And so, the child will eventually have some frustration.
 Maybe he cries too long and they haven’t cleaned, or he’s hungry, or he wants to get picked up, doesn’t get picked up.

 This hate or destructive feeling is projected against the caregivers, and he has no way of knowing that these destructive thoughts won’t also be fulfilled by the same magic.

 Right?
 So he’s thinking, “Wah!
 Boob!” or like “Wah!
 Look and they clean up my poop.”
 And then he’s like – because the little baby doesn’t know its limits, and then the internalized guilt.
 This is all happening, now it’s repressed, but that was happening.
 [CRYING NOISES] That was my acting out of that, okay?